 6.1.
 Battery with substantial injuries

-The Nevada crime of battery (NRS 200.481) occurs when someone inflicts unlawful physical force on someone else.
+Battery (NRS 200.481) occurs when someone inflicts unlawful physical force on someone else.
 Common examples are punching or kicking someone.

 Call a Nevada criminal defense attorney…